-In recognition of the escalating urgency of climate change and the reduction pathways recommended by the IPCC AR6 special report, the Commission applauds our federal partners for setting a U.S. climate target to reduce net GHG emissions at least 50-52 percent below 2005 levels by 2030.
+In recognition of the escalating urgency of climate change and the reduction pathways recommended by the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6) report, the Commission applauds our federal partners for setting a U.S. climate target to reduce net GHG emissions at least 50-52% below 2005 levels by 2030.

-In the 2020 annual report, the Commission recommended that Maryland should adopt more ambitious GHG reduction goals by amending the relevant provisions of the GGRA of 2016 to include a statewide gross emissions reduction goal of at least a 50% from 2006 levels by 2030, with a requirement to develop a plan in
+In the 2020 annual report, the Commission recommended that Maryland should adopt more ambitious GHG reduction goals by amending the relevant provisions of the GGRA of 2016 to include a statewide gross emissions reduction goal of at least a 50% from 2006 levels by 2030, with a requirement to develop a plan (2030 GGRA Plan) in recognition of the finding by the IPCC that developed countries will need to reduce GHG emissions to net-zero as early as 2045.

 Maryland's climate targets cover not only carbon dioxide but also other GHGs.
 The state reduction targets are calculated based on gross GHG emissions, as opposed to net emissions, and relative to a 2006 baseline.
-On balance, a gross reduction goal of at least 50% by 2030 and net-zero by 2045 would be consistent with developed nations' responsibilities to follow the steeper end of global reduction pathways evaluated by the IPCC.
+On balance, a gross reduction goal of at least 50% by 2030, and net-zero by 2045 would be consistent with developed nations' responsibilities to follow the steeper end of global reduction pathways evaluated by the IPCC.

 Maryland has made considerable progress in reducing GHG emissions since 2006 and is recognized as the leading state in the nation for reducing GHG emissions while growing its economy.
-The State has a comprehensive plan to cut emissions in half by 2030 but the implementation of the 2030 GGRA Plan will be challenging.
+The state has a comprehensive plan to cut emissions in half by 2030, but the implementation of the 2030 GGRA Plan will be challenging.
 Achieving the mitigation and adaptation goals detailed in the 2030 GGRA Plan will require unprecedented partnership and collaboration across all levels of government.